 The clinical mental health counseling (CMHC) curriculum at University of Western States (UWS) is supported by research in the field, evidence-based practices and clinical experiences provided by highly-trained faculty.

-The CMHC Master of Science (MS-CMHC) and Doctoral Degree (EdD-CMHC) integrate sport and performance content with clinical mental health counseling content.
+The Master of Science and Doctoral degree in Clinical Mental Health Counseling (MS-CMHC and EdD CMHC, SP specialization) integrate sport and performance content.
 The clinical mental health counseling graduate program emphasizes a systems approach in which students consider the influence of families, groups, teams and organizations on individual mental health and performance.

 Both the MS degree and the EdD degree can be completed fully online with consistent and meaningful contact with faculty and instructors.

 One of the unique features of this program is the standardized patient component, which provides unique and personalized learning for clinical mental health counseling students.
 Faculty design specific case studies, which create opportunities for students to apply their knowledge in simulated “real-world” scenarios with specially trained actors.
 Students also have the opportunity to design their own case studies to demonstrate conceptualization skills and process understanding.

 Watch the following two-minute segment to see Dr. Michelle Cox, CMHC director, working with an actor from this program.

 Watch the following three-minute segment to see Dr. Julie Lerwick, CMHC professor, working with an actor from this program.